 Accounting and Financial Management

-This course is accredited by major professional accounting bodies in the UK and graduates of our course receive exemptions from various examinations of these bodies.
+This course is approved by major professional accounting bodies in the UK (ICAEW, CIMA, ACCA and AIA) and graduates can gain exemptions from a number of their examinations or credits for prior learning.

 We are committed to helping you stand out in the increasingly competitive graduate job market and many of our graduates go on to enjoy rewarding careers with major international companies.